 Figure 5.6.2.3.1.1: Paging procedure for CS fallback to A/Gb or Iu mode

-To initiate the procedure when no NAS signalling connection exists, the EMM entity in the network requests the lower layer to start paging (see 3GPP TS 36.300 [20], 3GPP TS 36.413 [23]).
+To initiate the procedure when no NAS signalling connection exists and no paging restriction applied in the network for that paging, the EMM entity in the network requests the lower layer to start paging (see 3GPP TS 36.300 [20], 3GPP TS 36.413 [23]).
 The EMM entity may provide the lower layer with a list of CSG IDs, including the CSG IDs of both the expired and the not expired subscriptions.
 If there is a PDN connection for emergency bearer services established, the EMM entity in the network shall not provide the list of CSG IDs to the lower layer.
 The paging message includes a UE Paging Identity set to either the UE's S-TMSI or the UE's IMSI, and a CN domain indicator set to "CS" in order to indicate that this is paging for CS fallback.

 NOTE: The timers T3413 and T3415 are not started in the network when the paging procedure is initiated for CS fallback.